AfshanFatima/Bootstrap4/README.md

 **In this course we will learn:**

-* all about the new features in Bootstrap 4.
+* All about the new features in Bootstrap 4.
-* what's different in Bootstrap 4 vs. Bootstrap 3.
+* What's different in Bootstrap 4 vs. Bootstrap 3.
-* how to set up an efficient workflow for Bootstrap projects.
+* How to set up an efficient workflow for Bootstrap projects.
-* how to build 3 separate responsive websites, including a modern startup landing page.
+* How to build 3 separate responsive websites, including a modern startup landing page.
-* how to download & install SASS for Bootstrap websites and more!
+* How to download & install SASS for Bootstrap websites and more!